• Inspired Learning

 April 11, 2016 by ami 1 Comment

-We are inching closer and closer to the start of high school!
+We are inching closer and closer to the start of homeschool high school!
 I have already shared my Course Record Form and my Volunteer Log with you.
-Today I have another high school record keeping tool for you–a book log.
-This is a simple concept: your student reads a book, then he or she records it on […]
+Today I have another record keeping tool for you–a high school book log.
+This is a simple concept: your student reads a book, then he or she records it […]

 High School Course Record Form